TELL US A LITTLE ABOUT YOURSELF – HOW LONG HAVE YOU BEEN WRITING? ANY PUBLICATIONS? DO YOU HAVE A DAILY WRITING ROUTINE?

 SPECIFICALLY, TELL US A BIT MORE ABOUT YOUR LONGLISTED STORY – THE INSPIRATION BEHIND IT, THE WRITING OF IT...

 Looking back on it, it’s easy to think of this story in the context of the breakdown of my own parents’ marriage, and all the family holidays that came before, one of which was memorably in Ireland.
 But when I was writing it I was following a voice that seemed to come from nowhere, an optimistic man who is beset by the past and the future as he tries to savour his present.
 In that sense, the title is important for me.
 It silently shouts about the things that will happen to this man.
-I’m also interested by the splicing in children of two different stories—the mother’s and the father’s—and how irreconcilable they can seem.
+I’m also interested by the splicing in of two different stories—the mother’s and the father’s—and how irreconcilable they can seem.
 In that sense I think it’s partly a story about being mixed race, even though the characters are white.
-In terms of the writing, it caused me less pain than some others. a normal amount of pain, probably.
+In terms of the writing, it caused me less pain than some others.
+A normal amount of pain, probably.
 I think that often if I have a clear sense of voice then other obstacles are assailable.
 I also enjoy writing in the first person.

 NAME THREE SHORT STORY WRITERS YOU ESPECIALLY ADMIRE – WHY?